Fiber Bundle Fault Tolerance of GKP Codes: A unique normal form for the Gram matrix

 \subsection{Restriction bundles}

 The GKP moduli space is itself a fiber bundle over the lattice moduli space in a natural way.
 Each code projects to its underlying lattice via a map $\pi: \mgkp \rightarrow \mlat$.
 The fiber over a given lattice $\CL$ is then given by the set of displacement operators up to displacements in $\CLp$, that is the 2n-dimensional torus $\CT_{\CLp} = \R^{2n} / \CLp$.
 For a given GKP code in the fiber this torus also constitutes the set of error sectors, or equivalently, their syndromes~\cite{Conrad_2022_lattice_perspective}.
-We will refer to this construction as the \emph{GKP bundle} and show below that it is nontrivial as a bundle.
+We will refer to this construction as the \emph{GKP bundle}, which is illustrated in Fig.~\ref{fig:moduli_space}.
+We show below that the GKP bundle is nontrivial as a bundle.
 In particular we will show that the restriction of the GKP bundle to an arbitrary loop $\gamma$ in $\mlat$ assumes the structure of a mapping torus. \begin{definition} The mapping torus of a self-homeomorphism $f: F \rightarrow F$ is the quotient space

 Equipped with the natural projection map from the unit interval to $S^{1}$ it is a bundle over the circle. \end{definition} The ‘twist’ in the mapping torus is determined by the lattice automorphism performed by traversing the loop $\gamma: S^{1} \rightarrow \mlat$.
 In fact, for the lattice automorphism $S \in \text{Aut}^{S}(\CL)$ it will be the inverse of the homeomorphism on the phase space torus $f_{S}: \CT_{\CLp} \rightarrow \CT_{\CLp}$ defined as $f_{S}(\xi) = S \xi \text{ mod } \CLp.$